Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 Sleep emerged as a practical target for change — One reason the Sleep Advances study stands out is that sleep duration is modifiable.
 Unlike genetic risk or long-term environmental exposures, nightly sleep habits respond to changes in schedules, light exposure, stress management, and daily routines.
 Improving sleep is a behavior you can track, adjust, and reinforce, similar to daily steps or exercise minutes.

-Sleep is a longevity skill — Senior author Andrew McHill, Ph.D., associate professor at Oregon Health & Science University, said the strength of the association surprised even experienced sleep scientists, noting that people often treat sleep as optional compared with diet or exercise.6
+Sleep is a vital skill — Senior author Andrew McHill, Ph.D., associate professor at Oregon Health & Science University, said the strength of the association surprised even experienced sleep scientists, noting that people often treat sleep as optional compared with diet or exercise.6

 This research reframes sleep as a foundational behavior that shapes how long populations live.
 Prioritizing consistent, adequate sleep supports not only how you feel tomorrow but how many healthy years you accumulate over a lifetime.